tkchafin/mrbait/docs/index.rst

 The motivation behind mrbait is ease and flexibility of use.
-As such, mrbait allows a variety of input types and facilitates a diverse array of bait design approaches, such as those targeting ultraconserved elements, RAD-capture methods, or those targeting exons or other genomic elements. mrbait also
+As such, mrbait allows a variety of input types and facilitates a diverse array of bait design approaches, such as those targeting ultraconserved elements, RAD-capture methods, or those targeting exons or other genomic elements. mrbait also enables fast and efficient iterative design (e.g. to explore parameter settings) using native Python parallelization and an SQL database back-end.
+In this documentation, you can learn about the overall process employed by mrbait (:ref: `Pipeline <pipeline>`), how to install mrbait for use on a personal desktop or remote workstation or HPC (:ref: `Getting Started <installation>`), or

 mrbait code is open-source and freely available at: https://github.com/tkchafin/mrbait